pankourgiou/Operations9/README.md

 # United
-It's a simple Hello World program written in Java programming language.
+It's a simple program with operations in swift programming language.